The best winter hiking boots of 2023

 For playing in the water, both young and old must take the proper precautions and wear a life jacket.
 Particularly if you will be swimming in a river or a lake that will be agitated from the current of motorboats and other watercrafts drifting by.

-Inflatable personal floatation devices are very lightweight and ergonomic, making wearing them even more comfortable.
+Inflatable personal flotation devices are very lightweight and ergonomic, making wearing them even more comfortable.
 Models with a zipper or with a buckle are available.

-These PFDs are not recommended for high-intensity activities in active waters, such as rafting.
+These PFDs are not recommended for high-intensity activities in whitewaters activities such as rafting or water skiing.

-If you are an adult, you should not select a floatation device based on your weight, but rather based on the size of your chest.
+If you are an adult, you should not select a flotation device based on your weight, but rather based on the size of your chest.
 Measure and follow the manufacturer guidelines.
-It’s imperative that the jacket hugs your body, but is comfortable.
+It’s imperative that the jacket hugs your body, but is comfortable and does not move when properly fastened.

 For children, the recommended weight is indicated on the jackets in order to allow for the right amount of float.
 It’s essential to follow the limits and know the weight of your child or baby to pick out the right life vest.